-See my story “Backpacking the Grand Canyon’ Thunder River-Deer Creek Loop,” and all of my numerous stories about the Grand Canyon, including hiking across the canyon from the South Rim to the North Rim and back, a four-day, family backpacking trip from Grandview Point to the South Kaibab Trail, a three-day hike from the New Hance Trailhead to Grandview Point, and backpacking the remote and rugged Royal Arch Loop.
+See my story “Backpacking the Grand Canyon’ Thunder River-Deer Creek Loop,” and all of my numerous stories about the Grand Canyon, including my stories about dayhiking rim to rim, a four-day, family backpacking trip from Grandview Point to the South Kaibab Trail, a three-day hike from the New Hance Trailhead to Grandview Point, and backpacking the remote and rugged Royal Arch Loop.

 And watch for my upcoming feature story about my most recent backpacking trip in the Grand Canyon, a 74-mile hike from the South Kaibab Trail to the Tanner Trail.

 Plan your next great backpacking trip in the Grand Canyon or other parks using my expert e-guides.